Excel VBA On Error GoTo

 If any specific set of code throws an error in that block of code only we need to ignore error other parts of the code we don’t want to ignore the error.

-Look at the below image for the usage of “On Error GoTo 0” statement in VBA.
+Look at the below image for the usage of “On Error GoTo 0” statement.

 So now errors will be ignored until code finds the error notify enabler “On Error GoTo 0”.
 Once this line of code executes macros back to normal and starts throwing error messages as usual.